DSCI-310/is-it-good-wine/README.md

 ## Usage

-To replicate the analysis, install Docker and run the Docker application.
-Then clone this GitHub repository and build a docker container with the dockerfile included in this repository by:
+To replicate the analysis, install [Docker](https://www.docker.com/get-started) and run the Docker application.
+Then clone this GitHub repository and build a docker container with the dockerfile included in this repository by running the following commands in the unix shell:

-1. Navigating to the local repository that holds the 'Dockerfile' for this project.

-2. Running the following commands in the unix shell
+**Mac/Linux Instructions**

+1.
 ```
-docker build -t wineclass .
+docker pull jkungcc/dsci-310-group11:latest
 ```

+2.
 ```
-docker run -v $(pwd):/app -p 8888:8888 wineclass
+docker run -p 8888:8888 --rm -it jkungcc/dsci-310-group11:latest
 ```

+**Windows Instructions**

-3. Runnning these two commands in the unix shell will generate a file called report.html that you can view in any browser application (e.g. Chrome, Firefox).
+Runnning these two commands in the unix shell will generate a file called report.html that you can view in any browser application (e.g. Chrome, Firefox).

-4. Open 'report.html' and view the report.

 ## Dependencies:
 * Python 3.10 and Python packages:
   - altair==4.1.0